1235 Deerhurst Drive

 This is the newest building at Deerhurst, which will be opening for accommodation starting in Fall 2018.
 These are condo-style accommodations, next to Bayshore, and about 8-10 minutes walk from the main conference sessions.
 There are studio units, as well as one-bedroom and two-bedroom units.
 Pricing is yet to be determined, but will likely be near $200 CAN per night plus resort fees and taxes.

-All accommodations at Deerhurst Resort are subject to a resort fee of 8% on each guestroom, to be paid by conference attendees as part of their hotell bill.
-While this may seem excessive at first glance, it is actually a really good deal.
-The resort fee covers parking, WiFi in guest rooms and meeting rooms, and use of the Deerhurst recreation facilities (e.g., swimming pools, fitness centre, climbing wall, beach, lake, canoes, hiking trails, tennis courts, volleyball court, putting green, firepits, Muskoka chairs).
-Golf green fees are extra, as are any motorized vehicle (ATV) rentals.
+All accommodations at Deerhurst Resort are subject to a resort fee of 8% on each guestroom, to be paid by conference attendees as part of their hotel bill.
+The resort fee covers parking, WiFi in guest rooms and meeting rooms, and use of the Deerhurst recreation facilities (e.g., swimming pools, fitness centre, climbing wall, hiking trails, tennis courts, beach, firepits, Muskoka chairs).
 In short, make sure to enjoy your time at Deerhurst, while not missing too many conference sessions!

 All accommodations at Deerhurst Resort are subject to Huntsville's Municipal Accommodation Tax (4%), plus the Harmonized Sales Tax (HST) of 13%, which combines together Ontario's Provincial Sales Tax (PST) of 8% and Canada's federal Goods and Services Tax (GST) of 5%.
 Visitors to Canada may be eligible to apply for a GST rebate upon departure from Canada, using the forms provided at the airport.